DAByLite/DAByLite.github.io/README.md

 ## Quick start

-1. **DAByLite is an R package, so first install R and probably an IDE/editor.**
+1. **dfqr is an R package, so first install R and probably an IDE/editor.**

 The best installation istructions for R and RStudio can be found at [Posit](https://posit.co/download/rstudio-desktop/).